Holland turns "13" on Leap Day

 “They would rent the entire skating rink and I could invite all my friends,” she said.

-Holland, who works at the Hopewell Center, said one of her clients was born on Feb.
+Holland, who works at the Hopewell Center, said one of her clients was born Feb.
 29.

 “When I worked at Hoosier Park there were three other people that were born on Feb.
 29,” she said.
 “It was amazing.”